Skip to content

 If there is an active herpes outbreak at the time of labor, a Cesarean birth will be recommended by your provider.
 This is to lessen the chance of your baby coming into contact with a herpes lesion in or on your cervix, vagina, vulva, or anus.
 This does not mean that you will have to have a Cesarean birth with every subsequent pregnancy—a surgical birth is only indicated when there’s an active outbreak at the time of labor.

-While the only tried-and-true way to avoid or lessen outbreaks during pregnancy (and thus, avoid passing herpes to your baby) is to use prescription antiviral medication, there are still a few things you can do to support your overall body and immune system.
+While the only tried-and-true way to avoid or lessen herpes outbreaks while pregnant (and thus, avoid passing herpes to your baby) is to use prescription antiviral medication, there are still a few things you can do to support your overall body and immune system.

 Above all, make sure your provider knows that you have herpes.
 If you haven’t been diagnosed with it, you can ask for a serum antibodies blood test to see if you have herpes antibodies in your blood.
 Knowledge is power!
 Ensure that you get a prescription for an antiviral medication.